Learn everything you need to know about Bamba Peanut Puffs and its role in early allergen introduction studies!

 What Parents Need to Know About Bamba

 Even though it has indirectly inspired landmark food allergy research, Bamba isn’t the only choice for introducing peanut to your baby.

 Bamba is not a healthy food for baby.

 Bamba is more than one-thirds fat (by grams).
 And since palm oil is the third ingredient, it contains saturated fat.
 It contains only around 50% peanut---the rest of Bamba is corn, palm oil, salt.

 Notably, palm oil production is often devastating for the environment.
 Many palm oil producers destroy large areas of tropical rainforest for their oil plantations.
 This deforestation releases large amounts of carbon dioxide into the atmosphere and threatens the habitats of many endangered plants and animals.

 Bamba was not designed for babies.
 Instead, it’s a snack food that provides too many unhealthy calories.

 Bamba also contains salt, which does not meet recommendations from the Centers for Disease Control and Prevention (CDC).
 Breastmilk already provides the exact daily amount of salt that babies need, and baby formulas contain similar amounts of salt.
 In light of this, the CDC recommends against giving your baby any foods that contain salt: "There is no need to add salt or sugar to your child’s food."

 Bamba is a finger food, only for babies eating solids

 Bamba is a finger food, so it only works if your baby's well-accustomed to solids.
 It doesn't work well in the prime window for introducing peanuts to babies.

-The NIAID Guidelines state: "early introduction of peanut will result in the prevention of peanut allergy in a large number of infants."
+New guidance from leading medical organizations including the American Academy of Allergy, Asthma, and Immunology (AAAAI) recommend: "peanut and egg should be introduced around 6 months of life."
 During this critical window of time, introducing babies to allergy-causing foods helps them build up a tolerance.
 However, many babies are not ready for solid foods at this early age.

 One option is to soften Bamba with breastmilk or formula.
 Still, though, many families who choose Bamba will struggle to introduce their baby to peanut as early as 4-6 months of age if their baby is not developmentally ready for solids at that age.

 Bamba only contains one allergen --- peanut.